top of page

 📌 Preparation Instructions:

-🚫 No soaking required if feeding with raw food (raw diets have high moisture content).
+🚫 No soaking required if feeding with raw food.

 📌 Can be given daily if needed.